Philip R Brown

-Brown now lives in Sydney with his wife Sharyn, daughter Tuscany and son Jarvis.

 Early life and education

-Born in Sydney to Reg and Mavis Brown, Brown is the eldest of two children.
-He attended schools in Perth, Western Australia and Melbourne, Victoria before studying Geography and Economics (BEd) at Avondale University College (1982–1986).
+Born in Sydney, Australia to Reg and Mavis Brown, Brown is the eldest of two children.
+He attended schools in Perth, Western Australia and Melbourne, Victoria before studying Geography and Economics (BEd) at Avondale University (1982–1986).
 He then studied Commerce (MCom) at the University of New South Wales (1991–1993) and Educational Administration (MEdAdmin) at the University of New South Wales (1993–1994).
 Brown completed a Doctor of Education (EdD) in 1997 at La Sierra University in southern California, USA, researching administrative stress and job burnout in educational leaders across the United States.
-In 2010 he became one of the first higher education administrators in Australia to complete the Master of Tertiary Education Management (MTEM) program through the LH Martin Institute, located within the University of Melbourne.
+In 2010 he completed the Master of Tertiary Education Management (MTEM) program through the LH Martin Institute, located within the University of Melbourne.